The Blues Summit

 The Blues Summit library has grown from it’s humble beginnings to over 7000 titles, all meticulously maintained by Roy.
 At any given moment you’ll hear Blues from the 1920’s to the release opened that day!
 Listener suggestions are usually at the fingertips, as they try to stump the DJ.
 If you don’t get the exact track you asked for you’ll always get one from that artist.

 Mt.
 Washington Radio & Gramophone’s Greg Frizzell, owner of WMWV says, “As much fun and enjoyment as Roy Prescott has hosting the Blues Summit, he’s serious about the quality of the show and preserving the Blues legacy.
 The Blues Summit is a staple in WMWV’s programming.”

-Roy is a member of the Blues Foundation and subscribes to Living Blues and Blues Revue magazines.
+Roy is a member of the Blues Foundation and subscribes to Living Blues.

 The Blues Summit is sponsored each summer by the White Mountain Boogie ‘n’ Blues Festival.
 A “Keeping The Blues Alive” award winning festival in Thornton, NH.
-Roy always has Paul Benjamin on the show to promote the KBA winning North Atlantic Blues Festival, just a few hours drive away in Rockland, Maine every July.
+The show is also sponsored by The Red Parka Steakhouse & Pub in Glen, home of the “Blue Sunday Series”!

 Don’t miss the Blues Summit every Wednesday evening, 6-9 PM!